nrfconnect/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 Off
 ---

-Upon power-down timeout, the power manager will switch the application to the deep sleep mode if the following conditions are met:
+Upon power-down time-out, the power manager will switch the application to the deep sleep mode if the following conditions are met:

 * The device is disconnected.
 * The option ``CONFIG_DESKTOP_POWER_MANAGER_STAY_ON`` is disabled.